multivendorx/MultiVendorX/readme.txt

 14. Show Multiple Seller in Single Product.

 == Changelog ==

+= 4.1.17 - 2024-08-06 =
+* Added     - Compatibility with WordPress 6.6.1.
+* Added     - Compatibility of WooCommerce 9.1.4.
+* Added     - When an order for vendor products becomes canceled, the vendor will receive a mail regarding that cancellation.

 = 4.1.16 - 2024-07-23 =
 * Added     - Compatibility of WooCommerce 9.1.2.